 Term 2: Jan.
 07-May 03, 2013

-Richard Slimbach, 626/815-6000 x 3717 (campus)

-rslimbach@apu.edu, fax: 626-815-3871
+Viv Grigg, PhD, vgrigg@apu.edu x 2911 LA Regional Campus

 I. Course Description

-Students apply the analytic frameworks and practical skills acquired through the MATUL program to an investigation of a specific issue or problem on behalf of a community organization.
-Qualitative research methods are used to gather and organize pertinent information, culminating in the writing and oral presentation of a final report that involves local residents in specific improvement efforts.
+Students apply the analytic frameworks and practical skills acquired through the MATUL program to an investigation of a specific urban poor issue.
+Qualitative and/or quantitative research methods are used to gather and organize pertinent information, culminating in the writing and oral presentation of a thesis or professional report.

 II.
 Expanded Course Description

+The MATUL Commission course description

+Students apply analytic frameworks and practical skills to an investigation of a specific issue on behalf of a church movement or community organization that involves local residents in specific transformation efforts.
+Research methods are taught and used to gather and organize pertinent information, culminating in the writing and oral presentation of a Professional Report.
+(This may be replaced with a thesis if required by some accrediting bodies).

-One of the major tasks of a graduate program is to train students to produce new knowledge, and then to communicate that new knowledge to relevant audiences.
+New Knowledge: One of the major tasks of a graduate program is to train students to produce new knowledge, and then to communicate that new knowledge to relevant audiences.
 For advanced MATUL students, this entails the design of a research project, the organization of tasks and activities, the use of a variety of research methods to collect information, and the presentation of findings to a public audience.
 In social sciences tradition, this involves “field research”: Students leave the campus compound, library or laboratory in order to obtain first-hand information within community contexts.
+This is not a PhD, where the aim is to develop a new theory, but a Masters enerally takes extant theory and evaluates or extends an aspect of it.

+Theological Action-Reflection: This degree began with reflection on the process of Transformational Conversations, a development of the Hermeneutic Cycle in urban ministry.
+This begins in action that defines a question, iterates through theological conversation, social analysis and returns to a new point of action.
+This theological paradigm parallels action-research theory in the social sciences.

-The Integration Seminar is designed to structure a process by which student-investigators conduct field research oriented towards the needs of a specific community organization.
+Community Organization Focus: The Thesis or Project is designed to structure a process by which student-investigators conduct field research oriented towards the needs of a specific community organization.
 This organization can be public, private, or non-profit.
 In some cases it will be an urban poor church; in other cases an issue-oriented community organization with a large professional staff.
 Although the range of possible partner organizations is broad, it is imperative that it be “high quality.”
 The capacity, reputation, and level of public involvement of the organization will all directly affect whether project planning will be ‘participatory,’ as well as how well research results will be applied within specific populations or communities.
 Students should thus exercise great care in selecting partner organizations that can support their research effort.
 Students will eventually negotiate with the organization a particular issue and research question that supports its mission and agenda.
 Then they will select appropriate approaches and methods for investigating it.